sanderlab/cellbox_torch/README.md

 	* `record_eval.csv`: log file with loss changes and time used.
 	* `random_pos.csv` (only for random partitions): the data splits for training, validation, and testing.
 For example, train-val-test splits are 50-30-20, then the first 50% of rows in `random_pos.csv` files correspond to indices in the training set, the next 30% and 20% of rows correspond to validation and test sets.
 	* `best.W`, `best.alpha`, `best.eps`: model parameters snapshot for each training stage.
 	* `best.y_hat`: Prediction on test set, using the best model for each stage.
+The loss value in the file name denotes the total loss (MSE + L1 loss + L2 loss) with that prediction.
+The rows of the file correspond to the test indices in `random_pos.csv` if random partitioning, or the left out drug in other experiment tasks.
 	* `.pth` files are the final models in pytorch compatible format.
 	* `best.summary`: Prediction on train, val, and test sets, using the best model for each stage.

+# Technical discussions

+## Unit tests for future development

+Along with a new CellBox-pytorch implementation, this repo also contains unit tests for future verification efforts, implemented in `test_torch.py`, `/test_utils` and `/test_arrays`.
+Especially, `/test_arrays` include data obtained from the original CellBox and serve as a ground truth for further testing and development.